Ekkehardt Teichreber und Wolfgang Renner

 Ekkehardt Teichreber is considered one of the fathers of BMX in Germany.
 The former German cyclocross champion stumbled across BMX rather by chance after the end of his career in 1979.

 After the end of his active cycling career, Ekkehardt opened his shop "Radsport Teichreber" in Bremen-Grohn in 1978.
-Teichreber, who lived part time in Baunach at the time and worked for the bicycle importer Messingschlager, watched the son of a friend whizzing around the grounds on his sister's children's bike.
+Teichreber, who still lived in Baunach at the time and worked for the bicycle importer Messingschlager, watched the son of a friend whizzing around the grounds on his sister's children's bike.
 He remembered a television report about BMX - a sport that did not yet exist in this country.

 He saw an opportunity to get children interested in cycling and had BMX bikes delivered to Baunach via Messingschlager's Japanese supplier - and one of them to Bremen.